-OVERVIEW: The Richmond Community Foundation supports nonprofits that serve the Richmond community through grants for public safety, health, jobs and economic development, physical environment, and education.
+OVERVIEW: The Richmond Community Foundation supports nonprofits that serve the Richmond, California community through grants for public safety, health, economic development, physical environment, and education.

 IP TAKE: This is a great funder to know for Richmond nonprofits that need to improve operations or that give local kids opportunities to get active and involved in the community.